 Vehicles operating off of seaport or intermodal railyard properties that transport cargos that are destined for a seaport or intermodal railyard but will be subsequently transferred into or onto different equipment (e.g., a trailer or container) before being delivered to a seaport or intermodal railyard.

-"Drayage truck identification number" means a unique identifier issued to the owner of a drayage truck upon registering in The CARB Online System that corresponds to the drayage truck registered.
+"Drayage truck identification number" means a unique identifier issued to the owner of a drayage truck upon registering in the CARB Online System that corresponds to the drayage truck registered.

 "Drayage truck operator" means the driver of a drayage truck or any person, party or entity that controls the operation of a drayage truck at a California seaport or intermodal railyard facility.